28 killed, 150 injured in blast at Peshawar Police Lines mosque

 A blast inside a mosque shook Peshawar’s Police Lines area on Monday, with officials saying that at least 28 people were killed and 150 were injured.

-Peshawar Commissioner Riaz Mehsood confirmed the casualties, adding that a rescue operation was underway inside the mosque.
+Peshawar Commissioner Riaz Mehsood confirmed the casualties, adding that a rescue operation was underway inside the mosque as a number of people were still stuck under the rubble.

 “An emergency has been imposed at hospitals across the city and injured persons are being provided the best medical facilities,” the senior official said.

-Meanwhile, Lady Reading Hospital spokesperson Mohammad Asim told Dawn.com that injured persons were still being brought to the medical facility and some of them were in critical condition.
+Meanwhile, Lady Reading Hospital spokesperson Mohammad Asim told Dawn.com that a number of injured persons were in critical condition.

+Speaking to the media, Capital City Police Officer (CCPO) Peshawar Muhammad Ijaz Khan said that the roof of the mosque collapsed after the blast.
+“A number of jawans are still stuck under the rubble and rescuers are trying to pull them out.”

+“The smell of explosives has been detected but it is too early to say anything substantial,” he said.

 The reporter said a portion of the building had collapsed and several people — especially those standing in the front row during the prayers — were believed to be under it.

-It is still unclear whether a bomb was planted in the mosque or if it was a suicide attack.
-So far, no one has claimed responsibility for the attack.
+So far, it is still unclear whether a bomb was planted in the mosque or if it was a suicide attack.
+No one immediately claimed responsibility for the attack.

+A witness told Dawn.com that he was performing wudhu in the compound of the mosque when a powerful explosion threw him to the street.
+“My ears were blocked and I was knocked unconscious.”

+Another witness said that the windows of the building adjacent to the mosque shattered because of the intensity of the blast.

 The last major incident of such a nature had taken place in Peshawar last year, when a suicide blast inside a Shia mosque in Kocha Risaldar area claimed 63 lives.